Board of Directors

 President / Co-Chair

-With a background in environmental science and plant biology, Christine’s work portfolio weaves together an appetite for ecological understanding with an ambition to make the world a better place.
+With a background in environmental science and plant biology, Christine is passionate about native bees, green roofs and climate action.
 While her career began in applied plant ecology, for the last 20 years Christine has worked predominantly in the urban context.
-As a Green Roof Professional and a plant ecologist, she is keen on enhancing conditions for biodiversity in the built environment.
+As a Green Roof Professional and a Meadow Maker, she is committed to enhancing conditions for biodiversity, including the built environment.

 Sky Jarvis